kmansouri/QSAR-ready/README.md

 - SDF file with standardized structures in 3D form (includes provided IDs, original structures, Salts/solvents, Inchi codes and keys)
 - Smiles file (.smi) with standardized structures (kekule form)
 - CSV file with  structures that failed standardization with a specified error flag (parsing and valence errors, inorganics, mixrutres...)
+- CSV file with salts/solvent information that can be used in OPERA (in command line) for optimal prediction results (MP and logP models)